 The Little Eight Treasures is the short form of the longer Eight Treasures Qigong form transmitted by the Ni Family.
 The Eight Treasures is comprised of 32 movements arranged in 8 sections.
 The Little Eight Treasures is comprised of 1 movement from each of the 8 sections.

 These movements combine toning and strengthening, stretching and breathing techniques for the purpose of maintaining health and preventing disease.
-The Eight Treasures is based on the natural motion of the planets and stars as well as on the simplicity and power of Mother Nature.
-As our bodies are a small model of Nature, by focusing on maintaining a smooth flow of Qi in our bodies, our small universe can begin to attune to the greater rhythms of the Universe, thus creating health.
+The Eight Treasures is based on the natural motion of the planets and stars.
+It also relies on the simplicity and power of Mother Nature.
+Our bodies are small models of Nature.
+By concentrating on keeping Qi flowing smoothly, we align our small universe with the greater rhythms of the Universe.
+This alignment will help you foster health and wellbeing.

 Practice Guidelines